 When planning officers receive a planning application, they are legally obliged to consult adjoining neighbours.
 They may also consult the occupiers of nearby properties.
 But anybody can comment on a planning application.

 A planning officer is responsible for identifying all material planning considerations and then determining whether to grant permission accordingly, regardless of any objections.
 In other words, a planning decision would likely remain unchanged, even if objections are made.
 However, a sound objection based on planning grounds could sway a planning officer that is feeling ambivalent about a proposal.
 Objections tend to be more influential in cases where issues are raised that were previously unknown to the planning officer.
 Planning officers sometimes won’t visit the property and so can find that they have made incorrect assumptions regarding impacts on neighbours and the environment.
+Should your application inspire a large number of objections, it could be determined by a planning committee.
+While such committees will generally adhere to a planning officer’s recommendation, their decisions can be politically motivated and a referral to a committee will result in long delays.

 It is certainly worth talking to your neighbours and the local community before making your application, so that you can explain what you propose to do and gauge attitudes to your project.
 It might be possible to remove or limit objections to your building by exercising diplomacy and showing that you are concerned about your neighbours.